riscv-software-src/riscv-config/docs/source/yaml-specs.rst

      they comply with the supported_xlen field of the ISA yaml.
   2. The reset-val is checked against compliance with the type field specified by the user.
 All unimplemented fields are considered to be hardwired to 0.

+In addition to the above, the Indexed-CSRs undergo the following checks:

+  1. The CSR mentioned in the `indexing_reg` is indeed implemented and accessible.
+  2. The index values (i.e. `index_val` under the index_list are indeed legal values for the csr mentioned in the `indexing_reg` field.

 For each of the above templates the following fields for all standard CSRs defined by the spec are frozen and **CANNOT** be modified by the user.